Books are a great way to exercise our brains.

 Try to remember…

-A street dog barking loudly.
+A street dog starts barking loudly.

-Your neighbor playing loud music.
+Your neighbor starts playing loud music.

-Your mobile giving you alerts and notifications.
+Your mobile gives you alerts and notifications.

 Well, these are the enemies of focus.

 Make sure you try your best to get rid of them.

 It’s harder to avoid distractions if you read an e-book on your mobile.